shallowBunny/app/README.md

 # shallowBunny

-shallowBunny is a lineup app for festivals, that can work offline.
+shallowBunny is a lineup app for music festivals, that can work offline.

 ## code